Code-Institute-Submissions/RhysPollardDevelopment-Data-centric_milestone_AprResub/README.md

 Two specs which had a limited testing application were `favtogglespec.js` and `userspec.js`.
 This occurred as the `bindFavourite` function and `confirm_delete` function both used AJAX requests and window.location to perform their actions.
 However, it was found to not be possible to spy on these elements easily or select their actions without processing the request and leaving the current window to a new href.
 To prevent accidentally aborting the testing suite it was decided that these could only be tested manually and at least check if the actions leading upto their calling was correct.

-To view testing can be found [here](https://data-centric-milestone-rhys.herokuapp.com/testing).
+To view testing please click [here](https://data-centric-milestone-rhys.herokuapp.com/testing).

 ### Integration Testing